 When Nancy Silverton’s Lapaba opens, it won’t just serve pasta—it’ll serve proof that LA’s food scene still leads the conversation on what’s next.
 It’s old-world technique meeting Seoul spice, the warmth of Nonna with the edge of K-Town nightlife.

-So book early, bring your curiosity, and maybe leave room for one more bite of kimchi cacio e pepe.
+So book early, bring your curiosity, and maybe leave room for one more bite from the menu.